MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/workflows/configured-workflow-fails-running.md

 ## More information

-This issue occurs when you exceed the Exchange Online message limits.
-For more information, see [Exchange Online Limits](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#recipientlimits).
+This issue occurs when you exceed the Exchange Online message limits configured for SharePoint Online outgoing emails.

 Still need help?
 Go to [Microsoft Community](https://answers.microsoft.com).